tedneward/ProfBlog/content/blog/2024/library-team.md

 * the ***[Practical Research team](./research-team.md)***, building novel solutions to the company's (and others') problems

 ### The Library Team
+The Library team is the team given responsibility for managing reusable artifacts within the company--libraries, tools, frameworks, services (cloud or on-prem), whatever--because achieving actual reusability, it turns out, requires a degree of commitment of time and resources to maintaining and homogenizing those artifacts.
+Doing this work, at the same time a team is trying to manage a product release, ends up becoming a distraction to the product release cycle, particularly as the shared "thing" becomes more widely shared.

 **The Problem:** In any given company consisting of more than one development team operating in parallel, there comes a point when each team creates their own independent solution to a particular sliver of the domain or infrastructure.
 Once the duplication becomes known, concerns about the duplication became a topic of discussion, and the teams spend some (sometimes tiny, sometimes significant) time talking over the issue, in what sometimes turns into outright negotiations.